evertoncolling/tclab_jupyter/README.md

 - gekko (https://github.com/BYU-PRISM/GEKKO)
 - tclab (only for the control_arduino.py)

-Currently this code will not work on Mac OS due to limitations on the gekko library.
-This limitation can be overcomed by running Python from a docker container (or using a regular linux VM).

 **Usage**

 Just download the control_demo.py to your system and create a Jupyter Notebook file (.ipynb) on the same folder.